AAlexeykuz/salut_assembler/README.md

 5. Pseudorandom number generator (16-bit Fibonacci LFSR)
 6. Adder (and subtractor)
 7. Logical module (AND, OR, XOR, NAND, NOR, XNOR, NOT)
-8. Multiplication module
+8. Shift and roll module
-9. Division module
+9. Unsigned multiplication module
+10. Unsigned division module

 All of the modules are 16 bit.
 They get input from MM and output on decoder signal.

 ## Instruction decoder

-Instruction decoder reads memory by PC address.
+Instruction decoder reads memory at the PC address.
 When 1-tick signal for the next command comes it launches certain instruction that outputs all of the needed signals in ALU and MM.

-There isn't a clock in this CPU - every instruction takes as much ticks as it needs (minimum is 4) and gives a signal for the next command on time.
+There isn't a clock in this CPU - every instruction takes as much ticks as it needs (minimum is 4) and gives a signal for the next instruction on time.
 So frequency ranges from 0.38 to 10 Hz.

 Green button on the joystick starts first instruction, dark red resets all of the registers and turns CPU off.